 - A homemade water wall provides hours of fun and learning for preschoolers.

 - Make nature faces with goodies from the garden.

 - Set up a backyard waterslide.

 - Set up a bath station for the dolls!
-It will keep preschoolers busy for hours!
+It will keep toddlers and preschoolers busy for hours!